 The second case, did not end so well, and is a very sad affair.
 An acquaintance of mine, Sam, was travelling in Thailand.
 He had a history of mental health issues and self harm.
 Sam committed suicide by jumping from a bridge, after taking tranquillisers.
 A terrible outcome for his family and friends.

 Unfortunately, Sam was not insured.
 This may seem irrelevant now that he has died, but in fact it became even more relevant in his death.
 Without insurance Sams family were left with a £15,000 bill to repatriate his body.
 Without paying the £15,000 he would have been buried in Thailand with a state funeral.

 I cant imagine what frame of mind Sam was in, but I doubt “do I need travel insurance?” was on his mind.
-People dont consider the financial burden for family.
+People dont consider the financial burden for thier families.
 Not only do they have to grieve for their loss, but come up with £15,000.
 Which is a lot of money to your average person.
 The highest cost of repatriating a body to the UK is upwards of £17,000 from certain parts of Asia.

 Another point to add here, is that even if Sam did have insurance.
 It is possible his insurance carrier would have rejected any claim on the grounds he took his own life.
 Suicide is not covered by many insurance policies.

 In the end a crowd funding appeal from Sams friends managed to raise the majority of the money.
 He was a popular and well liked lad, and everyone chipped in to bring him home.

 So, you see. you may decide to gamble, and if anything happens you will accept the consequences.
 But remember, if something very serious happens, you could leave your family in serious financial trouble.